 Maintenance and Repair Septic Tank Services

 When any of these warning signs appear, contact a septic company to help prevent your septic tank problems from worsening.
-Honey-Wagon is a septic repair and maintenance company that services Miami, Wyandotte, and Johnson counties in Kansas as well as Jackson and Cass in Missouri.
+Honey-Wagon is a septic maintenance company that services Miami, Wyandotte, and Johnson counties in Kansas as well as Jackson and Cass in Missouri.
 Our septic tank experts are able to check septic systems, maintain and pump septic tanks, and perform routine maintenance to keep septic tank problems from happening.
 Contact us for more information on our septic tank services to protect your home from an expensive, hazardous emergency.

 Call us today at (913) 681-3563 or (816) 525-5100 to schedule an appointment!